-Course assessment consists of exams, quizzes, discussions, short written assignments, informal inclass assessments, laboratory reports and a collaborative service learning project which includes a paper and class presentation.
-Study guides will be available to help you prepare for exams.
-In accordance with my teaching philosophy in which I believe student learning occurs primarily through hands-on, real world application of course materials, exams usually comprise 50% or less of the final grade (although they are still an important aspect of course assessment and your grade).
+Course assessment consists of quizzes, discussions, short written assignments, informal in-class assessments, laboratory reports and three class projects, one of which includes a presentation.
+Study guides will be available to help you prepare for quizzes.
+In accordance with my teaching philosophy in which I believe student learning occurs primarily through hands-on, real world application of course materials, quizzes comprise 50% or less of the final grade (although they are still an important aspect of course assessment and your grade).
 In order to facilitate on-going faculty-student feedback and provide formative assessment, many class projects are divided into smaller intermediate steps such as topic choice, project proposals, and rough drafts.
 Student-to-student assessments are also included in this course though peer review of group participation and written assignments.
 I welcome student feedback about the course anytime.
 I will also provide students an opportunity to give me feedback on their course experience through an anonymous mid-course and final course evaluation.